Rosemary Sutcliff (1920-1992) was a British writer of Young Adult Historical Fiction

 , who published some fifty books between 1950 and 1997.
-She was best-known for her novels set in Roman Britain, particularly The Eagle of the Ninth
+She is best-known for her novels set in Roman Britain, particularly The Eagle of the Ninth

 .
-She was awarded the Order of the British Empire (later Commander of the British Empire) for her services to children's literature.
+She was awarded Commander of the British Empire for her services to children's literature.

 , who strongly influences her prose, settings, and themes.
-As a young adult, she trained as an artist, working as a painter of miniatures; the vivid evocation of visual detail later translated to her writing.
+As a young adult, she trained as an artist, working as a painter of miniatures.
+A vivid evocation of visual detail later translated to her writing.

-She published her first books for children, The Chronicles of Robin Hood
+She published her first books, The Chronicles of Robin Hood

 and The Queen Elizabeth Story